matter-labs/era-compiler-solidity/docs/src/eravm/02-evm-assembly-translator.md

 ### Unoptimized LLVM IR

-In LLVM IR, the necessary stack space is allocated at the beginning of the function.

-Every stack operation interacts with a statically known stack pointer with an offset derived from EthIR.
+In LLVM IR, the required stack space is allocated at the start of the `main` function, and every stack operation uses a statically known stack pointer with an offset derived from EthIR.

 ```llvm
 ; Function Attrs: nofree null_pointer_is_valid